fwenzel/fredericiana/site/_posts/2013-01-31-cruise-control-ux.md

 The [modern cruise control][wp-cruise] was introduced about four decades back, and still, in all those years no "best practices" user interface has been established yet.
 In fact, even in 2013, manufacturers still seem to blindly copy previous designs, no matter how bad an idea they may be.

 Keep that in mind when **you** build things (be it cars, space ships or software).
 Just because something has been around for a long time, it is probably not perfect yet (in fact, far from it).
 Never stop challenging the way it has previously been built. **Never stop improving.**

 ---

+*Update, Feb.
+5:* Martin pointed out that "res" stands for "resume", not "reset", so I changed the phrasing.
+Sorry for the confusion.

+---